Benefits of having a SOPs manualHaving a SOPs manual will help you have a ...

 SharePoint supports powerful Records Management functionality out of the box, allowing documents to be made read-only and moved to a bespoke ‘Records Centre’.

 It should be possible to target policies to users for formal acknowledgement

-Once a document has been created and published, it is ready for circulation to its wider audience.
-This audience should then be asked to acknowledge and sign off on their acceptance formally.
+Once a policy is created and published, it's ready for circulation to its wider audience.
+This audience will need to acknowledge reading the policy and a record of this acknowledgement stored for audit purposes..

-Our DocRead add-on for SharePoint builds on the out of the box SharePoint functionality.
+Our DocRead add-on for SharePoint builds on the out of the box SharePoint functionality to provide a full policy management solution.
 It adds the ability to assign documents to users for mandatory reading and acceptance.

 It should be possible to track and report on who has and hasn’t read a policy

-Once a policy has been circulated for acknowledgement, it is essential to track which users have and haven’t signed up.
+Once a policy is circulated for acknowledgement, it is essential to track which users have and haven’t signed up.

 DocRead supports extensive reporting and tracking, making it simple to understand who has read and accepted a policy.

 Signing off on reading a policy is often only half the job.
 Many organisations want to reassurance that users have understood the policy details.